 Ensuring students are happy, secure, and prepared to participate

-Our educational philosophy is centered around student autonomy and self-advocacy.
-We’ve designed specific services to help empower students when they come to school each day in addition to providing many critical auxiliary services such as a lunch program, before-and after-school care, and transportation.
+Our educational philosophy is centered around student autonomy and self-advocacy and we’ve designed specific services to help empower students when they come to school each day.

 Ongoing student support is a critical part of our academic program.
 Deans regularly monitor student performance and proactively identify those who need support or are making exceptional strides.

 All teachers are required to hold weekly office hours that are available to students (and guardians) who want to check in on progress, review content or homework, work on some extra skills, and more.